AliSoftware/OHHTTPStubs/README.md

 ### Return quickly when `onlyCheck=YES`

-If the `onlyCheck` parameter of the requestHandler block is `YES`, then it means that the handler is called only to check if you will be able to return a stubbed response or if it has to do the standard request.
+When using `addRequestHandler:`, if the `onlyCheck` parameter of the requestHandler block is `YES`, then it means that the handler is called only to check if you will be able to return a stubbed response or if it has to do the standard request.
 In this scenario, the response will not actually be used but will only be compared to `nil` to check if it has to be stubbed later.
    _The handler will be called later again (with `onlyCheck=NO`) to fetch the actual `OHHTTPStubsResponse` object._